Contest Design with Threshold Objectives

+General all-pay contests can use the numerical values of the agents' outputs (in addition to the relative ordering, as used by rank-order allocation contests).
+The optimal contests strongly leverage this added expressive power.

-\paragraph{General contests.} For the binary threshold objective, the optimal contest equally distributes the prize to the players who produce an output above a reserve output level, and this reserve is equal to the threshold (Theorem~\ref{thm:optBinary}).
-This is true for both unit-sum and unit-range constraints.
-For the linear threshold objective, the optimal contest is an extension of the revenue-maximizing all-pay auction with a reserve.
-For the unit-range constraint, if the distribution of the players' abilities, $F$, is \textit{regular}\footnote{See Definition~\ref{def:regular}.
+For the binary threshold objective, the optimal contest is the most intuitive one.
+It equally distributes the prize to the players who produce an output above a reserve output level, and this reserve is equal to the threshold (Theorem~\ref{thm:optBinary}).
+This is true for both unit-sum and unit-range constraints, and is independent of the function that maps the number of successful players to the utility of the designer (Lemma~\ref{thm:binaryEquiv}).

+For the linear threshold objective, the optimal contest is an extension of the revenue-maximizing all-pay auction with a reserve~\citep{myerson1981optimal}.
+For the unit-range constraint, the problem becomes a standard principal-agent problem (single agent) as the allocation for a given agent can be optimized independently of others.
+If the distribution of the players' abilities, $F$, is \textit{regular}\footnote{See Definition~\ref{def:regular}.
 This is a weaker assumption than the \textit{monotone hazard rate} condition.}, then there is a reserve output between the lower and the upper threshold, and any player with an output above the reserve gets a prize of $1$ (Theorem~\ref{thm:optLinearReg}).
 For the unit-sum constraint and regular $F$, the contest has a reserve output and a \textit{saturation} output.
 In this case, the prize allocation depends on whether the player with the highest output is: (i) below the reserve, (ii) between the reserve and the saturation level, or (iii) above the saturation level.
-In case (i) no one gets a prize; in case (ii) the player with the highest output gets the entire prize; and in case (iii) the prize is distributed equally among the players with outputs above the saturation level (Theorem~\ref{thm:optLinearReg}).
+In case (i), no one gets a prize; in case (ii), the player with the highest output gets the entire prize; and in case (iii), the prize is distributed equally among the players with outputs above the saturation level (Theorem~\ref{thm:optLinearReg}).
 The reserve and the saturation levels depend upon $F$.
 For \textit{irregular} $F$, following techniques from optimal auction design, we \textit{iron} the \textit{virtual ability function} to get an optimal contest that is a generalization of the optimal contest for the regular case (Theorem~\ref{thm:optLinearIr}).